microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/healthmonitoring-supportingdata.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents a collection of supportingData locations that can be queried for debugging the alert.
+Represents a collection of supporting data locations that can be queried for debugging an [alert](../resources/healthmonitoring-alert.md) in Microsoft Entra Health.

+This resource is an open type that allows other properties to be passed in.

 Inherits from [microsoft.graph.healthMonitoring.healthMonitoringDictionary](../resources/healthmonitoring-healthmonitoringdictionary.md).